tinymce/tinymce-docs/general-configuration-guide/customize-ui.md

 ### Themes

-TinyMCE comes with a beautiful, lightweight theme out of the box called "modern".
+TinyMCE comes with a beautiful, lightweight theme out of the box called "Silver".
 This theme is enabled by default, and you can easily customize the menubar or toolbar without having to edit the theme.

-Although any developer can create their themes, it does require a more in-depth knowledge of TinyMCE's API and is beyond the scope of this Get Started guide.
+Although any developer can create their themes, it does require a more in-depth knowledge of TinyMCE's API and is beyond the scope of this guide.

 However, TinyMCE skins are much easier to make thanks to the TinyMCE Skin Creator.